javierlocp/my-personal-site/src/posts/ux-of-decimals.md

 If you have any ideas on how to further improve this, or just want to chat, feel free to reach out at [**hello@javierlo.com**](mailto:hello@javierlo.com).

-Thank you for reading 🙏🏻.
+Thank you for reading 🙏🏻 & Thanks [Fendy Ibrahim](https://www.linkedin.com/in/iamfnd/) for proofreading.